mascotte-scripts/linus/README.md

 - Create a players table for cached data
 - Create a trello for ease of access
 - Convert multiplayercash/bank balance from a string to an int
+- Create initial multiplayercash/bank data with SetResourceKvpInt to prevent nill error when getting a new players balance using GetResourceKvpInt